How to write a business plan for an airplane leasing company?

-For example, your airplanes leasing company can offer customers short-term and long-term airplane leases, maintenance services, and flight crew training.
+For example, your airplane leasing company can offer customers short-term and long-term airplane leases, maintenance services, and flight crew training.
 Short-term leases are ideal for those who need to rent an airplane for a specific amount of time and have the flexibility to return the aircraft when the rental period is complete.
 Long-term leases offer customers the ability to lease an airplane for a longer duration, often with a discounted rate.
 Maintenance services can help ensure the reliability and safety of the aircraft while in use.
 Finally, flight crew training can provide customers with the knowledge and skills needed to safely operate the aircraft.

 4. The market analysis

-When you present your market analysis in your airplanes leasing company business plan, it's crucial to include detailed information about customers' demographics and segmentation, target market, competition, barriers to entry, and any relevant regulations.
+When you present your market analysis in your airplane leasing company business plan, it's crucial to include detailed information about customers' demographics and segmentation, target market, competition, barriers to entry, and any relevant regulations.

 The main objective of this section is to help the reader understand the size and attractiveness of the market while demonstrating your solid understanding of the industry.

-Begin with the demographics and segmentation subsection, providing an overview of the addressable market for your airplanes leasing company, the key trends in the marketplace, and introducing different customer segments along with their preferences in terms of purchasing habits and budgets.
+Begin with the demographics and segmentation subsection, providing an overview of the addressable market for your airplane leasing company, the key trends in the marketplace, and introducing different customer segments along with their preferences in terms of purchasing habits and budgets.